-Formulary -- A formulary is a list of available prescription drugs offered by the plan to serve the pharmaceutical needs of patients requiring self-administered drug therapy on an outpatient basis.
+Formulary - A formulary is a list of available prescription drugs offered by the plan to serve the pharmaceutical needs of patients requiring self-administered drug therapy on an outpatient basis.
 In addition, there may be drugs covered but not listed on the formulary.
 Inclusions (or exclusions) of drugs on the formulary is determined by the clinical judgment of a committee of University of Michigan physicians and pharmacists based on published medical evidence regarding diagnosis and treatment of disease.

 Drug lists are subject to change.
-The U-M formulary can be found at hr.umich.edu/formulary.
+The U-M formulary can be viewed at hr.umich.edu/formulary.

-Generic Drugs/Tier 1 - The Generic Drug co-pay level offers the opportunity to take advantage of generic drug savings.
-Generics cost significantly less on average that their counterpart brand-name drugs.
-Generic drugs are approved by the United States Food and Drug Administration (FDA), contain the same active ingredients as their brand-name equivalents, and must meet the same safety, production, and performance standards.
+Generic Drugs/Tier 1 - The generic drug copay level offers the opportunity to take advantage of generic drug savings.
+Generics cost significantly less on average than their counterpart brand-name drugs.
+Generic drugs are approved by the U.S. Food and Drug Administration (FDA), contain the same active ingredients as their brand-name equivalents, and must meet the same safety, production, and performance standards.
 Therefore, generic drugs often offer an effective and safe alternative to help reduce prescription drug costs for both you and the University of Michigan.

-Approximately 89% of all prescriptions under the U-M Prescription Drug Plan are dispensed as generic drugs.
-For copay amounts for generic drugs, see the Prescription Drug Plan Co-Pays chart on page 50.
+Approximately 90% of all prescriptions under the U-M Prescription Drug Plan are dispensed as generic drugs.
+For copay amounts for generic drugs, see the Prescription Drug Plan Copays chart on page 47.